 Meet the Executive Committee:

-Lester Sherman, Treasurer (third term)
+Lester Sherman, (Acting) Treasurer (fourth term)

 I have been a member of the Association since September 2012.
 At the AGM in September 2019 I was elected as an Executive Committee member and currently serve as Treasurer.
 I believe it is critical that ratepayers and residents, as individuals can make ourselves heard independently of local special interest groups whose perceived objectives may at times run counter to our personal ones.
 The Association provides us with an independent but focussed voice that gives credence to our District Councillors when they are debating and negotiating on matters that affect us.

-Jenny Hammond (first term)
+Jenny Hammond (second term)

 Tēnā Koutou Katoa.
 Ko Jenny Hammond tōku ingoa.
 I have always had a passion for community well-being and development and have been involved in many community organisations and projects over the years.
 On returning to live in Ngunguru to enjoy my retirement, I became a volunteer at the Ngunguru Mahinga kai and have been involved since it’s inception in September 2020.
 It is a privilege to be involved in the Mahinga kai and to now have been elected as it’s representative to the Tutukaka Coast Ratepayers and Residents Association.
 I look forward to being part of the Association and contributing to the great work it is doing.

-Rebecca Williams, Secretary (third term)
+Rebecca Williams, Secretary (fourth term)

 I joined the Association in July 2019.
 At the AGM in September 2019 I was elected as an Executive Committee member and currently serve as secretary.
 Being on the Executive Committee is a great way to get to know and serve the community.
 The more we know and understand our community the better the Association can represent the Tutukaka Coast and advocate for the needs of its residents and ratepayers.

-Rose Wellington-Tana (third term)
+Rose Wellington-Tana (fourth term)

 Tena koe!
 I am a member of the local Hapu, Ngati Takapari, this is my second term in the Association which I am proud to be a member of.
 I joined with a view to support environmental matters within the district and awhi the community.

-Linda Donaldson (first term)
+Linda Donaldson (second term)